wuputah/wuputah.com/articles/2010-08-07-a-note-to-recruiters.markdown

 2. Do not contact me by email and then "follow up" with a phone call unless I have specifically requested to speak with you.
 Unsolicited email followed by a unsolicited phone call is likely to get you blocked.
-I will respond to your email if you have provided the above information and if I'm interested.
+I _may_ respond to your email if you have provided the above information and if I'm interested.
-    If you're thorough and polite, I will usually respond either way within a few days.
+    Please don't email me over and over again.
 3. Don't make me do your work for you.
 You need to sell me on the job.
     [Know your recruit.][2]
 If you want to know more about my professional experience, check out my [LinkedIn profile][3].

 All that being said, I don't want this to be taken the wrong way.
 I'm happy to be contacted, but you're not doing me--or yourself--any favors